aauthorsanonymous/TAQADataset/README.md

 ![Figure 1: An Overview and distribution of TAQA dataset.](https://github.com/aauthorsanonymous/TAQADataset/assets/142662941/e0d09d2a-e746-4af3-b509-546fc54b18a8)
                             Figure 1: An Overview and distribution of TAQA dataset.

-**Action_type** represents the action category, and the dataset contains a total of four actions, namely Pointing to teaching devices, Asking students to answer questions, Tour guide and Blackboard-writing.
+**1.Action_type** represents the action category, and the dataset contains a total of four actions, namely Pointing to teaching devices, Asking students to answer questions, Tour guide and Blackboard-writing.

-**#Samples** represents the number of samples in each category.
+**2.#Samples** represents the number of samples in each category.
 TAQA dataset includes 1215 “Blackboard-writing” samples, 589 “Tour guide” samples, 1132 “Pointing to teaching devices” samples and 1062 “Asking students to answer questions” samples.

-**Avg.Seq.Len** represents the average number of video frames for each category.
+**3.Avg.Seq.Len** represents the average number of video frames for each category.
 Avg.Seq.Len of “Blackboard-writing” is 591, Avg.Seq.Len of “Tour guide” is 595, Avg.Seq.Len of “Pointing to teaching devices” is 261，Avg.Seq.Len of “Asking students to answer questions” is 119.

-**View Variation/Background** indicates whether the action video has a change in perspective or background.
+**4.View Variation/Background** indicates whether the action video has a change in perspective or background.
 “Blackboard-writing”, “Pointing to teaching devices” and “Asking students to answer questions” have the same perspective or background.
 Tour guide has the same background and a little perspective change.

-**Judge_scores** indicate the score of teacher action by each education expert.
+**5.Judge_scores** indicate the score of teacher action by each education expert.
 Final_score is the final score of the action video.

 **The detailed partition of training set and test set is given in our paper.**